-- Use the intrinsic procedure bit\size to determine the size of the bit model supported by the kind of integer in use. - Be aware that the Fortran standard uses the term "left-most" to refer to the highest-order bit, and the term "left" to mean towards (as in shiftl), or from (as in maskl), the highest-order bit - Be aware that the Fortran standard uses the term "right-most" to refer to the lowest-order bit, and the term "right" to mean towards (as in shiftr), or from (as in maskr), the lowest-order bit. - Avoid bit constants made by adding integer powers of two in favour of those created by the bit intrinsic procedures or encoded by BOZ constants. - Use bit intrinsic procedures to operate on individual bits and bit fields, especially those that occupy more than one storage unit.
-Choose shift intrinsic procedures cognizant of the need to affect the sign bit, or not. - Create objects of derived type to hide use of bit intrinsic procedures within defined operators and to separate those objects subject to arithmetic operations from those objects subject to bit operations.
+- Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use. - Be aware that the Fortran standard uses the term "left-most" to refer to the highest-order bit, and the term "left" to mean towards (as in shiftl), or from (as in maskl), the highest-order bit - Be aware that the Fortran standard uses the term "right-most" to refer to the lowest-order bit, and the term "right" to mean towards (as in shiftr), or from (as in maskr), the lowest-order bit. - Avoid bit constants made by adding integer powers of two in favour of those created by the bit intrinsic procedures or encoded by BOZ constants. - Create objects of derived type to hide use of bit intrinsic procedures within defined operators and to separate those objects subject to arithmetic operations from those objects subject to bit operations.